 The older you are, the more likely you are to get a non melanoma skin cancer.

 How common is it

-Around 72,100 cases of non melanoma skin cancer are diagnosed in the UK each year.
+Around 131,000 cases of non melanoma skin cancer are diagnosed in the UK each year.
+The number could be higher as we know that they are under reported.
 This makes it the most common type of cancer by far and it tends to be under reported.
 Because non melanoma skin cancers are easy to treat and cure, they're often left out of national cancer statistics.